 If you wish to add the baby to your Medi-Dent coverage, you must do so within 31 days of a material change in circumstance, for example, the birth of your child, in order to not be subject to the rules governing late application.
-Within the 31 day period, you are automatically eligible to change your benefits (adding baby or a spouse or both, or joining the benefits plan for the first time), but after that, your request can be rejected for even the most minor of pre-existing conditions.
+Within the 31-day period, you are automatically eligible to change your benefits (adding baby or a spouse or both, or joining the benefits plan for the first time), but after that, your request can be rejected for even the most minor of pre-existing conditions.
 Since there can be some technical delays within our benefits plan, this window does not begin until you receive your email invitation to make changes to your benefits.

 We highly recommend that you continue paying your Long Term Disability premiums while on leave (if a Permanent Teacher).
-If you choose to discontinue these payments while you are on leave, then you are out of the plan and disabilities which arise during your leave will not be covered.
-A probationary period will be required upon your return during which LTD claims for pre-existing medical conditions for which you were treated while on leave will not be processed.
+If you choose to discontinue these payments while you are on leave, then you are out of the plan and disabilities which arise during your leave and which prevent you from returning to work will not be covered.
 Contact Angela Dulbecco at Angela.Dulbecco@ddsb.ca at the Board office to make arrangements to pay your LTD premiums.